KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 - Naive Bayes is a type of machine-learning classifier based on applying Bayes’ theorem while assuming that the features in the input data are all independent

-A closely related model is the logistic regression (logreg for short), which is sometimes considered to be the “hello world” of modern machine learning.
+- A closely related model is the logistic regression (logreg for short), which is sometimes considered to be the “hello world” of modern machine learning.
 Don’t be misled by its name—logreg is a classification algorithm rather than a regression algorithm.

 #### 1.2.2 Early neural networks

-.
-Although the core ideas of neural networks were investigated in toy forms as early as the 1950s, the approach took decades to get started.
+- Although the core ideas of neural networks were investigated in toy forms as early as the 1950s, the approach took decades to get started.
 For a long time, the missing piece was an efficient way to train large neural networks.

-This changed in the mid-1980s, Licensed to <null>
-Before deep learning: a brief history of machine learning 15 when multiple people independently rediscovered the Backpropagation algorithm— a way to train chains of parametric operations using gradient-descent optimization (later in the book, we’ll precisely define these concepts)—and started applying it to neural networks.
+- Multiple people independently rediscovered the Backpropagation algorithm a way to train chains of parametric operations using gradient-descent optimization and started applying it to neural networks.

 #### 1.2.3 Kernel methods